Anders-H/MutableStringLibrary/README.md

 - `IsLimitedToCharacters` checks if the characters of a string are limited to a given set of characters.

 ## For modifying a string:
+- `CutBeginningAt` returns the characters until the given position and keeps the remainder.
 - `LimitToCharacters` removes any character that is not represented in a given set of characters.
 - `MiddleTrim` changes any whitespaces to a single space.
 - `Reset` sets the value to the default value, depending on the `DefaultsToNull` flag.